-As you might have gathered by now, yoga has made -and continues to make- a big impact on my life; from helping me with my recovery from surgeries and creating a stronger body, to restoring my mind-body awareness and making me a healthier and happier person.
-The physical aspect of yoga is quite easy to see as people who have a steady yoga practice are generally more flexible and stronger, but the effect yoga has on the mind is perhaps more hidden from view.
+You might have gathered by now that yoga has -and continues to make- a big impact on my life; from helping me with my recovery from surgeries and creating a stronger body, to restoring my mind-body awareness and making me a healthier and happier person.
+The physical aspect of yoga is quite easy to see as people who have a steady yoga practice are generally more flexible and stronger, but the effect yoga has on mental wellbeing is perhaps more hidden from view.
 Yoga -to yoke- is a union between body, breath, mind and spirit.
 It is a philosophy which helps you connect to yourself, to your surroundings and to other people.
-Most disciplined yogis have a regular pranayama and meditation practice.
-For me, pranayama and meditation have the biggest impact on my life; I get up early (4:00 AM) to practice 20-30 minutes and will try to do another short session in the evening (or listen to a mindfulness exercise or yoga nidra).
+Most disciplined yogis have a regular asana, pranayama and meditation practice.
+For me, pranayama and meditation have made the biggest impact on my life; I get up early (4:00 AM) to practice 20-30 minutes and will try to do another short session in the evening (or listen to a mindfulness exercise or yoga nidra).
 This is what is creating a shift as it is opening my mind and I am like a sponge soaking up new things to learn every day.
 I almost find it difficult to focus as there is just so much I feel I want to learn, many fantastic books are waiting to be read.
 I wish I was a faster reader, but patience is key.
 Patience and the strong desire to never go back to my old disconnected self...

 I've had a few questions from people new to yoga about how and where they can best start with yoga; they ask if know of any nice studios around where they live, or how they can join online classes.
 Fortunately yoga seems to be everywhere, so plenty of choice... but perhaps so much choice makes it difficult to choose?
 My advise would be to just try a few places (ideally not in a gym setting, but a real yoga studio) and see what resonates.
 Teachers have different styles of teaching, and there are many different forms of yoga.
 There are also many online classes some free on you-tube and the more professional paid subscription websites; I've listed some of the ones I like below.